-The organization prepared the greenhouse gas emissions data according to the criteria for calculating and reporting the organization's carbon footprint (4th revision, January 2021) by the Thailand Greenhouse Gas Management Organization (Public Organization).
+The organization has prepared greenhouse gas emission report in accordance with the requirements for calculating and reporting the carbon footprint of the organization (6th revised edition, 8th edition, July 2022) by the Greenhouse Gas Management Organization (Public Organization).

-Type 1 corporate greenhouse gas emission of 3,770.46 TonCO2e.
+Type 1 corporate greenhouse gas emission of 3,636 TonCO2e.

-Type 2 corporate greenhouse gas emission of 3,774.07 TonCO2e.
+Type 2 corporate greenhouse gas emission of 4,910 TonCO2e.